stenioas/malpi/README.md

 - Rank mirrors by country
 - Select disk and partitioning
 - Format and mount **EFI** and **ROOT** partitions
-- Select kernel version (*You can enter the version of the kernel you want to install*)
+- Select kernel version (*If the desired kernel is not available in the list, you can type it manually.*)
 - Select microcode version
 - Install system base
 - Configure fstab